apexlang/apexlang.io/docs/specification.md

 ### Interfaces

-Interfaces are conceptual groups of operations that allow the developer divide communication up into any number of components.
+Interfaces are conceptual groups of operations that allow the developer to divide communication into multiple components.
 Typically, interfaces are named according to their purpose.
-For example, a distributed calculator could split each mathematical operation up into different roles implemented by different modules.
+For example, a distributed calculator could split each mathematical operation into different roles implemented by different modules.

 ```apexlang
 interface Adder {